 - Employee management ($5/month/employee): Set permissions, track timecards, and track sales by employee

-- Advanced inventory ($25/month/store): Purchase orders, valuation reports and manage stock
+- Advanced inventory ($25/month/store): Purchase orders, valuation reports, and stock management

 - Integrations ($9/month/store): Connect accounting, ecommerce, marketing, and other apps

 Loyverse Payments & Hardware

 Loyverse does not have a built-in payment processor, so you need to find your payment processor and connect it to Loyverse.
 Loyverse offers integrated payment processing with CardConnect, SumUp, Zettle, and Worldpay in the US and over 30 other countries.

 Loyverse recommends iPads and Android POS terminals by Sunni, Bematech, and iMin.
 Its website lists its most recommended hardware, although it does not sell devices itself.